On the statistical analysis of grouped data: when Pearson $\chi^2$ and other divisible statistics are not goodness-of-fit tests: Goodness-of-fit via divisible statistics

 \subsection{The projected parametric bootstrap}

-While the construction of asymptotically distribution-free tests for parametric hypotheses is possible (cf. Section \ref{sec:recovering_distr_free}), one can alternatively derive the null distribution of functionals of $\vthetahat(\gthetahat\mathds{1}_A)$ via the parametric bootstrap.
-As discussed below, the computational effort required by the latter can be substantially reduced when relying on the projected process of partial sums.
+While the construction of asymptotically distribution-free tests for parametric hypotheses is possible (cf. Section \ref{sec:recovering_distr_free}), one can alternatively derive the null distribution of functionals of $\vthetahat(\gthetahat\mathds{1}_A)$ via the parametric bootstrap. \sara{In standard settings, the consistency of the latter under \eqref{eqn:A2} has been established by several authors \citep[e.g.,][]{simonoff,sauermann}.
+Given the regularity of our framework, here, we are less concerned with the consistency of the parametric bootstrap; rather, we focus on demonstrating that the computational effort required by such a simulation procedure can be substantially reduced when using the projected process of partial sums. }

 Let us focus on the situation in which the process of partial sums is indexed by functions $\gtheta^{\parallela}\mathds{1}_A$, and the parameters are estimated via MLE.
 Similar considerations can be made for any other choice of $\gtheta$ and other estimators solving the estimating equations in \eqref{eqn:general_est_eq}.